nelsonaloysio/networkx-temporal/docs/source/guide.rst

 .. image:: ../figure/fig_66.png

-This method is particularly useful for tracking communities over time, as it allows to maintain the same community indices across snapshots, facilitating the interpretation of their dynamics.
+This method is particularly useful for tracking communities over time, as it allows to maintain the same community indices across snapshots, potentially contributing to the study of their dynamics.

 -----